Scakah/PCs/enclave/georg_zuse.md

 - 1803 Revival Edition: Futuristic Revolver with many bells amd whistles trimmed of for a "retro" feel

-- Young Moa: (Saddled Horse) Young flightless bird saddled and packed;
+- Young Moa: (Saddled Horse) Young flightless bird saddled and packed; Name:Zeins
   -   Mechanical Winged harness that allow it to glide and flap (but not fly) (CI)
 ## Perks